sporkupine/Paducah-Coffee-Site/README.md

 - implement lazy loading and preloading for all components other than HomeComponent
   - first must optimize and reorganize the entire app
     - each feature module must have its own routing config to implement lazy loading
-- potentially: add a footer with social media icons, sitemap, etc (Google all the info that should go in the footer)'

 - Implement the loading spinner (cart component, blog component. really anywhere that will/does connect to Firebase)